-Luteal phase only: When the medication is taken from day 14 of the cycle (start of ovulation) until the beginning of the period.
+- Luteal phase only: When the medication is taken from day 14 of the cycle (start of ovulation) until the beginning of the period.

 What are the side effects of SSRIs?

-You may end up trialling different ones to see which ones work best for you and it's entirely dependent on your symptoms and your cycle.
-Your doctor can help you decide if this is the right option for you.
+You may end up trialling different ones to see which works best for you and it's entirely dependent on your specific symptoms and cycle.

-If symptoms continue after increasing the dose, your doctor may talk to you about taking the pill continuously without the placebo pills.
+If symptoms continue even after increasing the dose, your doctor may talk to you about taking the pill continuously without the placebo pills.

 The best way for you to be prepared for this discussion is to start tracking your symptoms in a diary (or find a period tracking app) so you have some anecdotal evidence.

-Beyond your symptoms, your Doctor will also ask about your mood in general to make sure your symptoms aren't indicating something more serious such as depressive or anxiety disorder.
+Beyond your PMS symptoms, your doctor will also ask about your mood in general, to make sure your symptoms aren't indicating something more serious like a depressive or anxiety disorder.

-PMS has a significant impact on the lives of women all over the world.
-And despite the growing awareness, there is still a lack of knowledge about the necessity to consult a doctor or seek treatment for PMS symptoms.
+PMS has a significant impact on the lives of women worldwide, and despite the growing awareness, there's still a lack of knowledge about the necessity to consult a doctor or seek treatment for premenstrual symptoms.

-We strongly encourage you to learn the differences between PMS and PMDD not only for yourself, but for the women around you.
+We strongly encourage you to learn the differences between PMS and PMDD not only for yourself but for the women around you.